INDIVIDUAL LESSON DESCRIPTION

 IMPROVISATION - THEORY AND PRACTICE

-• Exploration of the keyboard and display of scales and arpeggios in the various boxes;
+• Exploration of the fretboard and display of scales and arpeggios in the various boxes;

 • The importance of position playing;